Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Introduction

 \section{Introduction}

-The Linux kernel is a critical system which serves as the foundation for numerous operating systems, servers, and embedded systems.
-To date, the Linux kernel has undergone continuous evolution over several decades, involving thousands of developers and billions of active users~\citep{linux_kernel_history_report}.
+The Linux kernel is a critical system which serves as the foundation for numerous operating systems, servers, and embedded systems, and has evolved over decades with contributions from thousands of developers and billions of users~\citep{linux_kernel_history_report}.
 Given the widespread adoption of the Linux kernel, bugs in the Linux kernel can cause serious consequences, affecting a vast number of users.
 Therefore, extensive research has been dedicated to developing automated software quality assurance techniques (e.g., testing~\citep{bligh2006fully, DBLP:conf/hpcc/ChenWYZCYM13, DBLP:conf/asplos/YangZZ25} and debugging~\citep{DBLP:conf/kbse/BissyandeRLM12, drgn, DBLP:conf/usenix/SerranoNTJ0LM20, DBLP:conf/eurosys/JeongJLLSK23}) specifically for the Linux kernel.

-Fault localization (\fl), which aims at identifying the buggy code elements (e.g., files or functions) in software, plays a critical role in software quality assurance.
+Fault localization (\fl), which aims to identify the buggy code elements (e.g., files or functions) in software, plays a critical role in software quality assurance.
 Given the codebase of the buggy software and the bug report (e.g., a user-reported bug symptom description), automated \fl techniques return a list of buggy code elements ranked by their suspiciousness (i.e., the probability of being buggy).
 In particular, accurate \fl is a prerequisite for bug fixing, as a bug cannot be resolved without correctly identifying the faulty code location.